 - Not have a closer connection to the United States or to a foreign country than to Puerto Rico.

-Moving to Puerto Rico and being a bona fide resident however is not enough to qualify for the Act 22 savings.
-To benefit from zero tax on capital gains you also have to pay a one-time application fee of $750, an acceptance fee of $5,000, and make an annual $5,000 donation to a PR non-profit and annual compliance filings for $300.
+Moving to Puerto Rico and being a bona fide resident, however, is not enough to qualify for the Act 60 savings.
+To benefit from zero tax on capital gains you also have to pay a one-time application fee of $750, an acceptance fee of $5,000, and make an annual $10,000 donation to a PR non-profit and annual compliance filings for $300.

-To benefit from the Puerto Rico Act 20 savings, your service business must export the services to individuals and corporations outside of Puerto Rico.
-In addition, you must have at least one Puerto Rico employee, with all benefits and taxation.
-The owner cannot be the sole employee.
+To benefit from the Puerto Rico Act 60 savings, your service business must export the services to individuals and corporations outside of Puerto Rico.
+In addition, a business over a certain revenue threshold must have at least one Puerto Rico employee, with all benefits and taxation.
 (See Part One for more details.)

 Furthermore, you cannot run the company from the US nor have any US office or employees.
 The office must be in Puerto Rico, even if it is a home office.

-How expats qualify for tax breaks as bona fide residents of other countries
+How Americans abroad qualify for tax breaks as bona fide residents of other countries

-Expats simply qualify for the Foreign Earned Income Exclusion when they meet the Physical Presence or the Bona Fide Residency test.
-There are no any additional requirements imposed by their residency country.
+Expats simply qualify for the Foreign Earned Income Exclusion when they meet the Physical Presence or the Bona Fide Residency Test.
+There are no additional requirements imposed by their residency country.

 Puerto Rico company vs offshore company

-The 4% corporate tax rate defined in Puerto Rico Act 20 might be hard to beat in the US.
+The 4% corporate tax rate defined in Puerto Rico Act 60 might be hard to beat in the United States.
 However, if your business is international or location independent, you have other options.

 Puerto Rico company taxation

-The profit of an Act 20 company is taxed at 4% and profit taken out as dividend is tax free.
+The profit of an Act 60 company is taxed at 4%, and profit taken out as a dividend is tax-free.
 Salary however is taxed at a regular rate and cannot be excluded under the FEIE.
 You still have to take a “reasonable” salary and pay your employee a reasonable salary with full benefits, all taxable in Puerto Rico.
 You pay Puerto Rico income tax plus Medicare and Social Security taxes.
 Income tax rates depend on the income level.